 The annual Youth Tour to Washington, D.C. program is sponsored by the National Rural Electric Cooperative Association.
 It brings hundreds of high school students to our nation's capital each year for an exciting week of educational activities, tours and fun.
 Big Horn REA annually sponsors students who have attended "energy camp" the previous year.
 Applicants for Youth Tour are interviewed by staff at Wyoming Rural Electric Association to determine eligibility.
 Safety Programs Big Horn REA offers many programs to ensure electrical safety for you and your family.
 To be certain you are well informed, the Highlights newsletter routinely features safety tips and articles.
-In addition, Big Horn REA provides safety presentations for school, civic groups and other organizations.
-Big Horn created a high voltage trailer to use for educational purposes.
+In addition, Big Horn REA provides safety presentations for schools, civic groups and other organizations.
+Big Horn recently created a high voltage trailer to use for educational purposes.
 Big Horn Rural Electric Company is committed to providing you with reliable and safe electricity.
 Part of that commitment includes educating our members and the community about the power and danger of electricity.

-EMERGENCY SERVICES

-When the Power Goes Out, So Do We

-Time is of the Essence -

-Although Big Horn REA takes preventive measures to maintain rights-of-way and sustain our electric distribution system, power outages are still caused from time to time due to fallen trees,

-lightning, human error or equipment failure.
+Co-op Connections Card Big Horn REA members can now "cash in" on savings at a variety of businesses.
+We are taking advantage of our status as a Touchstone Energy® Cooperative to offer the Co-op Connections program, a Touchstone Energy initiative.
+It's a great way to add value to your co-op membership, while supporting local businesses.
+With the Co-op Connections card, you can receive discounts on products and services from participating businesses.
+Simply show your Co-op Connections card to any business displaying the Co-op Connections window sticker.
+You can also use the card at businesses across the country and online and hundreds of businesses.
+Many of our members take advantage of the prescription discount portion of the card.
+Log onto our website-www.bighornrea.com-and click on the Co-op Connections Card to see all participating businesses.
+Co-op Connections Card ig Horn Rural Emergency Services When the Power Goes Out, So Do We Time is Of The Essence - Although Big Horn REA takes preventive measures to maintain rights-of-way and sustain our electric distribution system, power outages are still caused from time to time due to fallen trees, lightning, human error or equipment failure.
 Regardless of the cause, rest assured the power restoration process begins as soon as an outage is reported.
 Our employees are committed to getting your lights back on as quickly as possible.

-During a storm

-If you experience a power outage, please call (800)564-2419.
-This number is answered 24-hours a

-day, 365 days a year.
+During a Storm If you experience a power outage, please call (800)564-2419.
+This number is answered 24-hours a day, 365 days a year.
 After hours, this number is answered by our answering service who are very knowledgeable of our system and will get our crews dispatched quickly.

 Restoring Power Restoring power after a major outage is a big job that involves much more than simply throwing a switch or removing a tree from a line.
 Our main transmission lines, substations and the main distribution lines from the substation must be repaired first in order to ensure power delivery down the line.
 Next, crews repair the lines that bring power to the greatest number of members.
 After larger areas of members have power, crews repair service lines to individual homes.
-If You or Someone in Your Home Requires Life-Sustaining Equipment Please notify Big Horn REA if you, a family member, a tenant or anyone in your home is dependent upon electrically-powered medical equipment.
+If You or Someone in Your Home Requires Life-Sustaining Equipment

+Please notify Big Horn REA if you, a family member, a tenant or anyone in your home is dependent upon electrically-powered medical equipment.
 A list of these households is kept by the co-op to ensure that every attempt is made to make these service restorations a priority.
 What Causes Most Power Outages?